top of page

 Having the mobility to go en pointe is one thing, but being strong enough is another.
 You cannot rely on your shoe to hold you up en pointe, you MUST have adequate strength in the foot and ankle as well.

-If you can make it to 25, you pass the test.
-If not, Here's a few exercises to work on:
+If you made it to 25, congrats!
+You passed the test.
+If not, Here's a few exercises to try:

 Eccentric Calf Raises: